erachain/Erachain/readme.md

 # 🤝 Contributing

-ErachainBP is an open source project and we are very happy to accept community contributions.
-Please refer to [Contributing to GitLab page](https://) for more details.
+Erachain is an open source project and we are very happy to accept community contributions.
+Please refer to [Contributing to GitHub page](https://github.com/erachain/Erachain) for more details.

 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.